The edge of chaos: quantum field theory and deep neural networks: The edge of chaos

 \section{The edge of chaos}

 In the previous section, we obtained a second-order differential equation for the two-point correlator $G_{hh}(\tau)$, \eqref{eq:diag}.
 With this in hand, we now wish to determine where the edge of chaos lies in phase space.
 There are at least two ways of proceeding: one is to explicitly solve for $G_{hh}(\tau)$ by making some assumptions about the various correlators on the right-hand side.
 We will do this in the perturbative expansion in sec. \ref{sec:finite}, which then allows us to identify the correlation length in the presence of finite-width corrections.
 However, if one is content with MFT at $N\rightarrow\infty$, then there is an alternative way forwards that does not require a solution for $G_{hh}(\tau)$ at all: the basic idea, as pioneered in, e.g., \cite{Sompo}, is to examine the response of the system to fluctuations, whose stability is governed by the largest Lyapunov exponent.
 Following \cite{helias2019statistical}, our strategy is to construct a double-copy of the mean-field theory obtained above, and consider the correlator between neurons in different copies as an infinitesimal fluctuation about the MFT correlator between neurons in the same copy.
+At the most basic level, the idea is to fix $h(0)$ to be the same in both copies -- which have initially identical parameters -- and examine how $h(t)$ (or rather, $G_{hh}$) differs as a function of time; a similar strategy was used in \cite{poole2016exponential,schoenholz2017deep}.
 A formal parallel with the time-independent Schr\"odinger equation emerges, which relates the largest Lyapunov exponent to the ground-state energy of the system; as we will see, the onset of chaos corresponds to the point at which the ground-state energy becomes negative.